• Skip to main content

 Miramont Castle Museum, CO.
 Photo: Miramont Castle Museum, CO.
 Photo: Jeffrey Beall

-Located in Manitou Springs Historic District, the Miramont Castle offers visitors the chance to experience the Victorian life.
-The Rocky Mountains offer stunning views in the backdrop of Miramont – which means looking to the mountains.
+Located in the Manitou Springs Historic District, the Miramont Castle offers visitors the chance to experience Victorian life.
+The Rocky Mountains offer stunning views in the backdrop of Miramont, which means looking to the mountains.

 Miramont Castle is a local private residence turned historical monument.
-Exhibits are displayed throughout the castle, including staged vintage artifacts, a fantastical local art collection, firefighter and war memorabilia.
+Exhibits are displayed throughout the castle, including staged vintage artifacts, a fantastical local art collection, and firefighter and war memorabilia.

 The castle has four floors and over 30 rooms to view, spanning 14,000 square feet.
 The estate features 9 different architectural styles, from Byzantine to Tudor – it is an example of Victorian Era architecture.